 Difficulties with Arjun may indicate future problems, as India seeks to develop a promising Future Ready Combat Vehicle for the replacement of 1900 T-72М1 tanks.
 In June, 2015, Delhi issued a request for information on a new medium tank with the start of production in the 2025-2027 years.
 Two projects will be selected, after which the winners will develop prototypes.
 Subsequent tests will determine the winning platform, then one or two manufacturers will be engaged in the production of new machines.

-India also wants to implement an ambitious program on floating FICV BMPs (Future Infantry Combat Vehicle) weighing 20 tons in order to replace the BMP-1 and BMP-2.
-According to this program, which is scheduled to start in the 2022 year, around 20 tracked FICVs will be manufactured in 3000 years.
-The country enthusiastically embarked on a FICV project worth 10 billion dollars, for which six applicants submitted their proposals in the middle of 2016: Larsen & Toubro, Mahindra Defense, OFB (together with Uralvagonzavod), Pipavav Defense (Reliance Defense), Tata Motors and Tata Power sed (with Titagarh Wagons).
+India also wants to implement an ambitious 20-ton FICV (Future Infantry Combat Vehicle) amphibious BMP program to replace the BMP-1 and BMP-2.
+Under this program, due to start in 2022, about 20 tracked FICVs will be manufactured over 3000 years.
+The country enthusiastically embarked on the $ 10 billion FICV project, for which six applicants submitted proposals in mid-2016: Larsen & Toubro, Mahindra Defense, OFB (jointly with Uralvagonzavod), Pipavav Defense (c Reliance Defense), Tata Motors and Tata Power SED (with Titagarh Wagons).

 For the development of FICV prototypes, two applicants will be selected, of which one will be assigned to mass production.
 The Department of Defense will finance 80% of the development cost, and selected companies will produce prototypes within 24-36 months.
 However, OFB was already pre-selected as one of the developers, which caused irritation of private companies.
 The representative of one of these companies explained that in this situation any winning bidder could turn into a project office in a pure form.
 Even if its project is selected, part of the production volumes will automatically go to OFB.